SummerSlam (1988): Reception

-The event was produced by the World Wrestling Federation (WWF) and took place on August 29, 1988, in New York City's Madison Square Garden.
+The event was produced by the World Wrestling Federation (WWF), and took place on August 29, 1988, in New York City's Madison Square Garden.
 The pay-per-view had a 4.5 buyrate, which means that 4.5% of pay-per-view subscribers ordered the event.

 The original plan for SummerSlam was to bring Ric Flair over from the National Wrestling Alliance (NWA) to the WWF.
 Vince McMahon, the owner of the WWF, wanted Flair to challenge Savage in the main event for the WWF Championship.
-Flair, however, felt obliged to the NWA and did not leave the promotion for the WWF.
+Flair, however, felt obliged to the NWA, and did not leave the promotion for the WWF.
 Therefore, Hogan and Savage were paired together to end their feuds with their respective on-screen rivals.
 Flair would not join the WWF until 1991.

 In WWE.com's 2007 list of the top ten SummerSlam moments in history, The Ultimate Warrior's Intercontinental Championship title win was listed as number ten, while Miss Elizabeth's distraction during the main event was listed at number nine.

 Calum Waddell, in Fighting Spirit Magazine, called The Ultimate Warrior's win over the Honky Tonk Man "genuinely captivating," and he said the match between The British Bulldogs and The Fabulous Rougeaus was an "exciting battle".
 In contrast, he had a negative reaction to the main event match, citing it as "predictably one-dimensional" and "abysmal".
-Similarly, Adam Nedeff of 411mania.com called the tag team match between The British Bulldogs and The Rougeaus "a solid match" but stated that the "lack of a finish was a disappointment".
-Although he reviewed most of the matches negatively, he called the WWF World Tag Team Championship match a "good match".
-Overall, he rated the event a 4.5 out of 10 and stated, "Without Warrior's big win and Elizabeth's surprise finish, this is a totally forgettable show."
+Similarly, Adam Nedeff of 411Mania, called the tag team match between The British Bulldogs and The Rougeaus "a solid match", but stated that the "lack of a finish was a disappointment".
+Although he reviewed most of the matches negatively, he called the WWF World Tag Team Championship to match a "good match".
+Overall, he rated the event a 4.5 out of 10 and stated, "Without Warrior's big win and Elizabeth's surprise finish, this is a forgettable show".
+Scott Keith, writing for Scott's Blog of Doom, praised the World Wrestling Federation's tag team division but said it was "a crappy show otherwise".